alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ---
 ---

-> Last updated: I have migrated my web from Amplify web to Terraform + S3 + CloudFront + AWS Certificate Manager + Developer Tools
+> Last updated: I have migrated my website from Amplify web to Terraform + S3 + CloudFront + AWS Certificate Manager + Developer Tools
 {: .prompt-info }

 ## TLDR

 My technology approach is:

 - Use **AWS resources** when possible.
-One of the reasons for creating this blog is to practice with AWS... and as a first step, the blog itself must use AWS resources.
+One of the reasons for creating this blog is to practice with AWS...
+As a first step, the blog itself must use AWS resources.
 However, as a good rule, there is an exception
   > <kbd>GitHub</kbd> is used as **code repository** because I want to share my code easily in a public way {: .prompt-danger }
 - Serverless architecture